brianstinehart/aroworkshop/_entries/02-03 mongodb.md

 ### Create MongoDB from template

 {% collapsible %}
-Azure Red Hat OpenShift provides a container image and template to make creating a new MongoDB database service easy.
+Azure Red Hat OpenShift provides many container images and templates to make creating new applications & services easy.
 The template provides parameter fields to define all the mandatory environment variables (user, password, database name, etc) with predefined defaults including auto-generation of password values.
 It will also define both a deployment configuration and a service.

-There are two templates available:

-* `mongodb-ephemeral` is for development/testing purposes only because it uses ephemeral storage for the database content.
-This means that if the database pod is restarted for any reason, such as the pod being moved to another node or the deployment configuration being updated and triggering a redeploy, all data will be lost.
+For this exercise we will use the following template:

 * `mongodb-persistent` uses a persistent volume store for the database data which means the data will survive a pod restart.
 Using persistent volumes requires a persistent volume pool be defined in the Azure Red Hat OpenShift deployment.